melihsafran/mStillWorkin/README.md

 # mStillWorkin
-They see me workin' They hatin' :D
+They see me workin' They hatin' :sunglasses:

 ## Description
 Windows form application prevents to idle windows session status.